krisztin/foodpoison-chrome/README.md

 ### Day 1 - Maybe I can do this?

-So, I've gone through a [nice little tutorial](https://developer.chrome.com/extensions/getstarted) on the Chrome Dev site and I may not be too stupid to do this.
+I've gone through a [nice little tutorial](https://developer.chrome.com/extensions/getstarted) on the Chrome Dev site and I may not be too stupid to do this.

 I've put together the basics, have a script running and the extension activates when you go on Deliveroo's website.